JohnWeese/bouncing-box-refactor/README.md

 - What happens if you load the `index.js` file before the jquery file?
 - How is the jQuery file being loaded into this project: direct download or Content Delivery Network (CDN)?

-### TODO 3) Refactor `index.js` comment headers
+## TODO 3) Refactor `index.js` comment headers
-- Rename first comment header: "Initialization"
+- Rename the first comment header: `"Initialization"`
-- Rename second comment header: "Core Logic"
+- Rename the second comment header: `"Core Logic"`
-- Copy the comment header and add a third section: "Helper Functions"
+- Copy the comment header and add a third comment header at the bottom: `"Helper Functions"`
-- move any code that is not in the correct position (hint: variable declarations should all be in "Initialization")
+- move any code that is not below the correct header (hint: variable declarations should all be in `"Initialization"`)

-### TODO 4) Refactor Core Logic
+## TODO 4) Refactor `Core Logic`

 For both the `update` function and the `handleBoxClick` function, follow the steps below.
 All new functions should be declared in the `Helper Functions` section: